-Centre-specific impact of COVID-19 on students applying through UCAS for 2021 entry
+Centre-specific impact of COVID-19 in 2020 on students applying through UCAS

 This information is provided to explain the centre-specific impact on current Year 13 students of the Lockdown and school closures in March-August 2020 in response to the COVID-19 pandemic.
 It is intended to complement individual student UCAS references as per the guidance issued by UCAS.